 First Navy Jack

 Gadsden (Tea Party) Flag

-However, the only documentation that article presented for these claims was a reproduction of an e-mail message sent by a Senior Enlisted Advisor whose name was redacted, and a response an unidentified "friend" of the author (a former SEAL) was said to have received when he asked "leadership" about the reasons behind the regulation.
-And even if the presented e-mail about the new regulation were genuine, the reasons behind its issuance that were proffered in the article amount to little more than speculation.
-(Others have suggested less political reasons for the rumored change, such as an attempt to standardize the appearance of the NWU III [Navy Working Uniform] across that service branch.)
+However, the only documentation that article presented for these claims was a reproduction of an e-mail message sent by a Senior Enlisted Advisor whose name was redacted, and a response from an unidentified "friend" of the author (a former SEAL) he was said to have received when he asked "leadership" about the reasons behind the regulation.
+And even if the presented e-mail about the new regulation were genuine, the reasons behind its issuance that were proffered in the article amounted to little more than speculation.
+(Others suggested less political reasons for the rumored change, such as an attempt to standardize the appearance of the NWU III [Navy Working Uniform] across that service branch.)

-A few days later the Navy Times published an article in response to the Daily Caller piece which quoted U.S. Navy sources as stating that the Navy was "unable to confirm the validity of the email," and that even if it had been issued, it was in error and authorization for Naval Special Warfare personnel to wear the First Navy Jack patch had actually been expanded, not curtailed:
+A few days later the Navy Times published an article in response to the Daily Caller piece that quoted U.S. Navy sources as stating that the Navy was "unable to confirm the validity of the email," and that even if it had been issued, it was in error and authorization for Naval Special Warfare personnel to wear the First Navy Jack patch had actually been expanded, not curtailed:

 The Navy is flatly denying claims that SEALs are no longer allowed to wear the First Navy Jack patch on their uniforms.
 In fact, the Navy recently expanded the wear rules for the iconic "Don't Tread on Me" Patch.

 A number of concerned readers contacted Navy Times to determine whether these claims were true.

 The Navy has thus far been unable to confirm the validity of the email from the senior official.
 If it's legit, then someone in the spec-ops community got their wires crossed.